-Halloween is near and with it comes all kinds of things that are supposed to be terrifying.
-Yes, if I see a guy with half his brain sticking out of his head, I’m going to be a little creeped out…and yes, I will also scream if a zombie jumps out at me in a haunted house.
+Halloween is almost here and with it comes all kinds of things that are supposed to be terrifying.
+Yes, if I see a guy with half his brain sticking out of his head, I’m going to be a little creeped out and I will also scream if a zombie jumps out at me in a haunted house.
 That is, if someone actually talks me into visiting one.

-However, while I’ll admit these things can be a little scary, there are other things that I find far more terrifying.
-The worst part is that they can, and do, occur all year round, not just in October.
+However, while these things can be a little scary, there are other things that I find far more terrifying.
+The worst part is that they occur all year round, not just in October.
 I’ll take a guy with half a brain over these things any day.
-These are just some of the things that scare you if you’re a mom (cue creepy music)!If you're a mom, you know that there are things far scarier than goblins and creepy movies!
-Click To Tweet
+These are the things that REALLY scare you if you’re a mom (cue creepy music)!If you're a mom, you'll find these things much more terrifying than goblins and creepy… Click To Tweet

 Running out of wine – This is my #1, most scream invoking fear.
-It’s that moment when you finally get the kids to bed, go to open a bottle of wine and realize that not only did you drink it already, you forgot to buy more…and that was your emergency bottle!
+It’s that moment when you finally get the kids to bed, go to the kitchen to open a bottle of wine and then suddenly realize that not only did you drink it already, you forgot to buy more…and that was your emergency bottle!
 AAAAAAAAAAAHHHHH!!!

 Complete silence – This is something that you secretly (or not so secretly) always wish for but if it actually does happen, you know that something shady is going on.
 Stop whatever you’re doing and run to find out what those kids are up to!